Blog

 • Allegation of total blindness

-• Allegation of cerebral palsy, muscular dystrophy and other coordination/movement difficulty issues
+• Allegation of cerebral palsy, muscular dystrophy, and other coordination/movement difficulty issues

 If you’re able, consulting a qualified Social Security benefits attorney could help determine if your application is appropriate for fast-tracking through the CAL program or another expediting measure.
 Call the knowledgeable team at Drew Johnson, P.C. today to learn about the variety of ways you can begin earning Social Security benefits faster.